openintegrationhub/Data-and-Domain-Models/README.md

 - Each workgroup has at least one **status call** every two weeks
 - **Every Committer** must attend the status call

-### Leader
+### Manager
-- Each workgroup has one leader - this leader is elected every 6 month by all Committers within the workgroup (re-election possible)
+- Each workgroup has one manager - this manager is elected every 6 month by all Committers within the workgroup (re-election possible)
-- The leader moderates discussions, documents decisions and coordinates activities, content and appointments
+- The manager moderates discussions, documents decisions and coordinates activities, content and appointments
-- Only the leader is allowed to merge content into the master branch
+- Only the manager is allowed to merge content into the master branch
 - Is part of one of the comittees

 ### Committers